alem-01/alem_public/subjects/flutter_piscine/movieList/README.md

 </center>

 On a click on a search icon in the appBar user can search for the particular movie.
 To implement this feature you need to use SearchDelegate.

-When user starts typing in the search field, list should be instantly filtered according to the query.

 Close button (X mark) should clear the search query.
 Back button should close the searchbar.